Elastic Cloud and Elasticsearch

 Configure the Elasticsearch destination

-5. Enter the expression that specifies the Elasticsearch index to use into the Index field, for example: test-${YEAR}${MONTH}${DAY}.
+• Simple: Enter the expression that specifies the Elasticsearch index to use into the Index field, for example: test-${YEAR}${MONTH}${DAY}.
+All data will be sent into this index.

 You can use AxoSyslog macros in this field.

-6. Enter the name and password for the account you want to use.
+6. Enter the username and password for the account you want to use.

 7. (Optional)

-By default, Axoflow rejects connections to the destination server if the certificate of the server is invalid (for example, it’s expired, signed by an unknown CA, or its CN and the name of the server is mismatched).
+By default, Axoflow rejects connections to the destination server if the certificate of the server is invalid (for example, it’s expired, signed by an unknown CA, or its CN and the name of the server is mismatched: the Common Name or the subject_alt_name parameter of the peer’s certificate must contain the hostname or the IP address (as resolved from AxoRouter) of the peer).

 If you want to accept invalid certificates (or no certificate) from the destination servers, disable the Verify server certificate option.